DEIB-GECO/simsearch/docs/_sources/install.rst.txt

 Add the SimSearch app
 ---------------------

-Since IGB version 1.9.1 , apps are available from the App Store.
+The simSearch App is available from the IGB App Store: `<https://apps.bioviz.org/>`_.

 .. image:: images/app-manager.png